Taking the Cook Strait Ferry Between Wellington and Picton (i.e. the Ferry to the South Island)

 Up to five ferries travel between the North Island and the South Island, usually operating from 2.30am to 8.00pm.

 What Departure Time Should I Choose for the New Zealand Ferry?

 You can save money by taking the ferry by night but the journey is well worth the extra dollars so make sure that one of your crossings is done by day for a breathtaking cruise.

-- Interislander has bigger ferries, which tends to be beneficial for the feeling of being less-crowded, and more to walk around and explore, and sailings are less likely to be cancelled due to bad weather.
+Interislander has bigger ferries, which tend to be beneficial for the feeling of being less crowded, for more to walk around and explore, and so sailings are less likely to be cancelled due to bad weather.
 Saying that, Bluebridge often transfer tickets at no cost to Interislander if their sailings are cancelled.

-- Bluebridge offers free movies on board and have upgrade options for private cabins with beds.
+Bluebridge offers free movies and they have upgrades for private cabins with beds.

 Booking Your Tickets for the Cook Strait Ferry

 Book in Advance

 When it comes to booking a ferry from Wellington to Picton or a ferry from Picton to Wellington, you’ve got to plan.
 Both Interislander (on Viator, Tripadvisor and Klook) and Bluebridge regularly sell out of tickets, especially in summer, so the sooner you book the better.
 Booking your tickets in advance is also the best way to find the cheapest deals.
 Otherwise, if you are renting a car or campervan, check if your rental company offers ferry discounts.

 The Cook Strait ferry companies both offer different fare types, the cheaper option being non-refundable and the rest giving a full or partial refund.
 For a general idea of pricing, see the “New Zealand Ferry Price Guide” below.